+Christmas at the Crossroads will be on display on select nights from November 23 to December 30, 2018.
 Tickets and reservations for the village, train rides, and buffet are available online.
 Train tickets tend to sell out, so book yours early.

 03 of 05

 Stroll along lantern-lit streets and soak up the spirit of Christmas past at Greenfield Village's Holiday Nights.
 In addition to food and shopping, activities include ice skating, horse-drawn wagon and Model T rides, live performances, and appearances by Santa and his live reindeer.

 04 of 05

 Wayne County Parks celebrates the holidays with its annual Lightfest, a 4.5-mile drive-through holiday light display.
-You'll see more than one million lights along the way.
-After your drive through the festive exhibit, visit Santa's Workshop and purchase some refreshments.Continue to 5 of 5 below.
+You'll see more than one million lights along the way, and after your drive through the festive exhibit, you can visit Santa's Workshop and purchase some refreshments or grab a picture with Santa Claus and your family.

 05 of 05